 Stop Missing After-Hours Calls from Qualified Legal Leads

-A custom voice AI agent is best for after-hours legal intake.
-It asks qualifying questions and summarizes calls for morning review.
+A custom voice AI agent is best for after-hours legal intake and qualification.
+It is engineered to dynamically qualify leads and summarize calls for morning attorney review, ensuring no high-intent client goes unaddressed.

 What Problem Does This Solve?

-Most law firms start with a traditional answering service.
-These services are staffed by generalists who take messages but cannot qualify leads.
-They often misspell names or misinterpret critical case details, leading to frustrating and unproductive callbacks.
-A potential client with an urgent need who speaks to an unhelpful operator at 10 PM will call a competitor before your office opens.
+Many law firms initially rely on traditional answering services or basic call centers.
+These services are staffed by generalists who can only take messages, often misspelling names or misinterpreting critical case details.
+A potential client with an urgent need, who speaks to an unhelpful operator at 10 PM, is likely to contact a competitor before your office opens.

-The entire system is packaged as a FastAPI service and deployed on AWS Lambda.
-This serverless architecture scales instantly from one call to one thousand simultaneous calls and keeps hosting costs under $50 per month.
-We integrate a dedicated voice-to-text service that provides real-time, accurate transcriptions, and we use `httpx` for non-blocking API calls to your other systems.
+The proposed system would be packaged as a FastAPI service and deployed on AWS Lambda.
+This serverless architecture is designed for instant scalability, capable of efficiently handling fluctuating call volumes, from a single after-hours inquiry to thousands of simultaneous calls, while optimizing hosting costs.
+The architecture would integrate a dedicated voice-to-text service for real-time, accurate transcriptions and utilize `httpx` for non-blocking API calls to interact efficiently with your existing systems.

-Within 2 seconds of a call ending, the FastAPI service triggers.
-It generates a concise summary, pulls out the structured data, and includes a link to the full audio recording.
-This entire package is sent directly into your case management system's API, whether it is Clio, MyCase, or a custom Supabase database.
-Your intake team arrives in the morning to a queue of fully-vetted leads, not a list of cold phone numbers to call back.
+Following the conclusion of a call, the FastAPI service would rapidly process the interaction, typically within 2 seconds.
+It would generate a concise summary of the conversation, extract structured data, and include a link to the full audio recording.
+This complete package would then be sent directly into your firm's case management system's API – whether that's JST CollectMax, Clio, MyCase, or a custom Supabase database – ensuring qualified leads are immediately accessible.
+The goal is for your intake team to arrive in the morning to a queue of fully-vetted leads, rather than a backlog of cold phone numbers requiring manual follow-up.

 Qualify Leads in 90 Seconds, Not 12 Hours